plymouth-roco/Team_Beta-Mecanum-Screw-Robot/readme.md

 ### Abstract

 This paper introduces an omnidirectional all-terrain robot,made of a fusion between screw-drive and mecanum wheels.
-The vehicleis designed to operate on flat surfaces as well as on various uneven softground such as mud or snow.
-The project inspirations have been fed withmany existing vehicles that focus on one or the other mechanism and thatknowledge has been used to address specific design challenges.
-Yet, uponreviewing the field, it appears that the proposed design is unique and isnot patented.
-The research phase consists of several prototype proposalswith  the  aim  of  maximizing  efficiency  and  easy  of  construction.
-Thispaper discusses the different prototypes with respect to tests and resultsbut also suggests future improvements to the design.
+The vehicle is designed to operate on flat surfaces as well as on various uneven soft ground such as mud or snow.
+The project inspirations have been fed with many existing vehicles that focus on one or the other mechanism and that knowledge has been used to address specific design challenges.
+Yet, upon reviewing the field, it appears that the proposed design is unique and isn't patented.
+The research phase consists of several prototype proposals with  the  aim  of  maximizing  efficiency  and  easy  of  construction.
+This paper discusses the different prototypes with respect to tests and results but also suggests future improvements to the design.

 ### Introduction

-This project consists of the implementation of a vehicle with a screw-drive andmecanum wheel fusion.
-The aim that the robot should be capable of operatingon flat and planar surfaces, with mecanum wheels allowing the robot to moveeasily in all directions.
-Whilst, the screw propelled vehicle mechanism is usefulto deal with harsh terrain in extreme environments (i.e. recovering cosmonautsin Russia, ground surveying. . . ).
-This section gives a brief chronology of bothmechanisms and introduces few research papers that served as the starting pointfor the project.
+This project consists of the implementation of a vehicle with a screw-drive and mecanum wheel fusion.
+The aim that the robot should be capable of operating on flat and planar surfaces, with mecanum wheels allowing the robot to move easily in all directions.
+Whilst, the screw propelled vehicle mechanism is useful to deal with harsh terrain in extreme environments (i.e. recovering cosmonauts in Russia, ground surveying. . . ).
+This section gives a brief chronology of both mechanisms and introduces few research papers that served as the starting point for the project.

 #### YouTube videos:
 Final Version design: